 As stated above, FaithIt does not disclose ownership; however, a search connects the website to a company called Outreach, Inc, which publishes other religious-based websites.
 They state their mission is “To equip the Church to reach people with the Gospel of Jesus Christ.”
 Revenue is derived through advertising.

 Analysis / Bias

 Editorially, FaithIt publishes information that is favorable to the right such as anti-abortion information 2,411 Unborn Babies Found in Abortion Doctor’s House Given Mass Burial in Indiana, and a right-leaning perspective on LGBTQ Why I Had a Married Gay Couple Over for Dinner, And I Didn’t Point Out Their Sin.
-Finally, they have published misleading information on vaccines such as this: Vaccines, Sunscreens & the “Sneaky Lie” Moms Need to Stop Believing as well as publishing false information regarding birth control and breast cancer.
-In this article, they claim the “use oral contraceptives have up to 10 times the risk of developing breast cancer as does a non-user.”
+Finally, they have published misleading information on vaccines, such as this: Vaccines, Sunscreens & the “Sneaky Lie” Moms Need to Stop Believing, and false information regarding birth control and breast cancer.
+This article claims that “use oral contraceptives have up to 10 times the risk of developing breast cancer as does a non-user.”
 According to the National Cancer Institute, “women who had ever used oral contraceptives had a slight (7%) increase in the relative risk of breast cancer compared with women who had never used oral contraceptives.”
 In general, FaithIt publishes news stories that align with the Christian Right and sometimes are not factual.

 Failed Fact Checks

 - Has not been fact-checked by an IFCN fact-checker.

 Overall, we rate FaithIt a right-biased Pseudoscience website that sometimes promotes misleading claims regarding science.
 We also rate them Mixed for factual reporting due to poor sourcing and for not recognizing the consensus of science on some issues.
 (D. Van Zandt 7/10/2022)